Spring-Clean Your Closet

 When you open your cupboards, do you feel as if they’re bursting with stuff, but there’s nothing you want to put on?
 Do you wear everything in your wardrobe or are there items you haven’t touched in more than a year?
 Can you access everything in there or is it so crammed full of clothes, you only wear what you can prise out?

-It could be we’re suffering from a modern-day problem called “stuffocation” – a term coined by writer Mr James Wallman, and the title of his new book on how to live more with less.
-“Having less isn’t about deprivation,” explains Mr Wallman.
+It could be we’re suffering from a modern-day problem called “stuffocation” – a term coined by writer Mr James Wallman, and the title of his book on how to live more with less.
+“Having less isn’t about deprivation,” says Mr Wallman.
 “It’s about getting rid of the stuff you don’t wear anyway, so you can easily see and get to the things you do like wearing.”

 Why are so many of us turning into closet hoarders?
 We cling on to garments that don’t fit or are damaged with the indefinitely deferred intention of having them altered or fixed.
 Some things we keep for sentimental reasons; some out of guilt – because we feel bad about throwing away an expensive piece and thus admitting that its purchase was an error.

 But keeping stuff we don’t need just adds to the background interference of our lives.
 We could all do with a New Year’s wardrobe detox.
 Here Mr Wallman offers some practical advice to help you a) get rid of the stuff you don’t wear; b) access the stuff you want to wear; and c) upgrade or replace items you should no longer wear.
-(And just for the record, we’re in favour of a tan suit.)

 Allocate at least two hours for a wardrobe purge and psyche yourself up to be ruthless.
 This is not a job to do half-heartedly or in stages.
 If wardrobe editing is not your thing, ask a friend or your partner to help you decide what stays and what goes.